 Early identification is crucial.
-Please, if you suspect a problem, don't hesitate.
+If you suspect a problem, don't hesitate!
 Learn about reading difficulties, get your child assessed, find out what you can do to help your struggling reader, and don't give up!

 Why Is Reading So Hard?

 “Why can my child speak so well, but struggle with learning to read?
 Why is reading so hard?”
 Those are questions asked by many parents of kids with reading issues.
 Hear from literacy expert Margie Gillis, Ed.D, on how the brain changes when we learn to read, and why those changes may happen more slowly in some kids than others.
 (From Understood)

 Especially for Parents